victor-navarro/victor-navarro.github.io/_posts/2024-02-19-calmr-refactor.md

 The package now seamlessly supports many models in an experiment, thanks to the `c` method for `calmExperiments`.
 Just run two experiments (or better yet, use the `compare_models` function) and the results will include many models per output.
 This functionality was key for fixing the methods associated with representational similarity analysis (I really need to write an article about that).

 ##### Simpler app
-With the refactor of the main package, I had to refactor the `calm` `shiny` app.
+With the refactor of the main package, I had to refactor the `calmr` `shiny` app.
 I did a pass on the janky HTML code for the header and reorganized some of the widgets.
 I reactivated the app's sidebar and threw some of the options there.
 I also removed some of the options to maintain simplicity.

 ### The last 10% takes 90% of the time
 At some point, I was happy enough to merge the experimental branch into the main branch.
 All tests passed.
 Documentation built correctly.
 Vignettes were knitted.
 The website was ready and so were the `gh-pages` actions.